 Eid Al Fitr is celebrated across the globe every year, marking the end of Ramadan.
 It is considered the festival of fast breaking.

-Every year, Muslims wait with bated breath at the end of Ramadan, on its 28th or 29th day, to see if moon sighting committees spot the new crescent moon.
+Every year, Muslims wait at the end of Ramadan to see if moon sighting committees spot the new crescent moon on the 28th or 29th day.
 If they do, that's the end of Ramadan, the start of the month of Shawwal, and the beginning of Eid Al Fitr.

 Because of this, some countries may celebrate Eid Al Fitr a day after others.

-Take a look through the photo gallery above to see how people celebrated around the world in 2020.
+Take a look through the photo gallery above to see how people celebrated around the Mena region this year.